Our Governing Body

 Mr Adam Wright - Chair of Governors

-Adam Wright is currently Vice Chair of Governors with responsibility for Curriculum.
+Adam Wright is the Chair of Governors with responsibility for Leadership and Management.
 Adam works in education and skills policy; he is currently Deputy Head of Policy at the British Academy, the UK’s national body for the humanities and social sciences.
 In other roles, he has worked on policy relating to practical science lessons in primary schools and has been the external assessor for government-funded schemes supporting mathematics education.
 Adam is also a trustee and an external member of Council at the University of Essex, where he had previously completed his PhD in Government and taught political theory.
 He enjoys travelling, hiking, and playing with Lego.

 Mrs Jenny Hunt